magneticio/vamp/docs/content/reference/breeds.md

 Breeds are applications and services available for deployment.
 Each breed is described by the DSL in YAML notation or JSON, whatever you like.
 This description includes name, version, available parameters, dependencies etc.
 To a certain degree, you could compare a breed to a Maven artefact.

+> **Note:** Breeds can be referenced by name.
+This means you can describe a breed in detail just once, and then use its name in a blueprint.

 Let's start with a some examples.
 First a simple one, with no dependencies.
 Please read the inline comments carefully.

 ```yaml